ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

     </source>
   </source_library>

-The model consists of a source library that contains 2 "sources": the Crab nebula and an instrumental background model.
+The model consists of a source library that contains two components: the Crab nebula and an instrumental background model.

 The Crab nebula is modelled by a factorized sky model that has a spectral and a spatial component (tags ``<spectrum>`` and ``<spatialModel>``, respectively).
-The spectrum is modelled by a power law, which is defined by 3 parameters: the ``Prefactor``, the ``Index`` and the ``Scale``.
+The spectrum is modelled by a power law, which is defined by three parameters: the ``Prefactor``, the ``Index`` and the ``Scale``.
-The spatial model has 2 parameters: Right Ascension in degrees (RA), and Declination in degrees (DEC).
-Each parameter has a value and a scale factor, the real value of the parameter being the product value * scale.
-Typically, scale is chosen so that value is of the order of 1 (this is relevant for model fitting later).
+The spatial model has two parameters: Right Ascension in degrees (RA), and Declination in degrees (DEC).
+Each parameter has a value and a scale factor, the real value of the parameter being the product ``value * scale``.
+Typically, scale is chosen so that value is of the order of 1 (this is relevant for model fitting).
 In addition, value is bound by a minimum (min) and maximum (max) value, and a parameter may be free (``free="1"``) or fixed (``free="0"``).
 The min, max, and free attributes are not relevant here for the simulations, but they will be important for the model fitting later.